cssr-tools/plopm/docs/text/installation.rst

 Installation
 ============

+The following steps work installing the dependencies in Linux via apt-get or in macOS using brew or macports.
+While using packages managers such as Anaconda, Miniforge, or Mamba might work, these are not tested.

 Python package
 --------------

-To install the **plopm** executable in an existing Python environment:
+To install the **plopm** executable from the development version in an existing Python environment:

 .. code-block:: bash

     pip install git+https://github.com/cssr-tools/plopm.git

-If you are interested in modifying the source code, then you can clone the repository and install the Python requirements in a virtual environment with the following commands:
+If you are interested in a specific version (e.g., v2024.10) or in modifying the source code, then you can clone the repository and install the Python requirements in a virtual environment with the following commands:

 .. code-block:: console

-    # Clone the repo
+    # Clone the repo (to get a specifc version, add the flag --branch, e.g., --branch v2024.10)
     git clone https://github.com/cssr-tools/plopm.git
     # Get inside the folder
     cd plopm